realA10001986/Dash-Gauges/README.md

 - MP_SHUFFLE_ON: Enables shuffle mode in [Music Player](#the-music-player)
 - MP_SHUFFLE_OFF: Disables shuffle mode in [Music Player](#the-music-player)
 - MP_FOLDER_x: x being 0-9, set folder number for [Music Player](#the-music-player)
+- PLAYKEY_x: Play keyX.mp3 (from SD card).
+X can range from 1 to 9.
+- STOPKEY: Stop playback of keyX file.
+Does nothing if no keyX file is currently played back.
+- INJECT_x: See immediately below.

+### The INJECT_x command

+This command allows remote control of the Dash Gauges through HA/MQTT in the same way as through the TCD keypad by injecting commands in the Dash Gauges command queue (hence the name).
+Commands are listed [here](#tcd-remote-command-reference); all with a leading "9" are supported, but are to be entered _minus 9000_.
+For example:

+To set "full" percentage of "Percent Power" gauge to 50% (9450), issue the following command: **INJECT_450**

+To play "key2.mp3" (9502), issue **INJECT_502**

+To select the music1 folder (9051), issue **INJECT_51**

+_The Refill command (009) is not supported through INJECT; use the REFILL MQTT-command instead._

 ### Receive commands from Time Circuits Display